 Overall, the Portmaster is compatible with VPNs.
 Here we describe what to look out for and known issues with special VPN software.

 Under normal circumstances, VPNs should work right out of the box.
-If there are problems, please raise an issue on GitHub and we will try to help you get it going!
+If not, you can always use OpenVPN as a workaround.

 Please note that pretty much all the DNS leak detection tests by the VPN providers will be a false positive, as the only thing they check is if you are using their DNS servers.
 Rest assured that your DNS queries are well protected by the Portmaster and there is no need to be concerned.